Byte-token Enhanced Language Models for Temporal Point Processes Analysis: Introduction

 \section{Introduction}

-Temporal Point Processes (TPPs) provide a statistical framework for modeling sequences of events occurring in continuous time.
-Traditional TPP models have been proven effective in capturing temporal dynamics and event types across diverse applications, including online information diffusion~\citep{farajtabar2015coevolve,Mishra2016FeaturePrediction}, seismology~\citep{hawkes1971spectra}, neural science~\citep{johnson1996point} and finance~\citep{bacry2015hawkes}.
-However, these models have primarily focused on temporal and categorical aspects while the rich multi-modal information inherent in real-world events have been under-explored.
-Many events are accompanied by textual information that provides essential context beyond timestamps and event types.
-For example, product reviews in the Amazon user review dataset~\citep{ni2019justifying}, or accident descriptions in traffic incident datasets~\citep{zhou2020fast}.
-The ability to model and, more importantly, generate such multi-modal event description represents a significant gap in previous research within the TPP domain.
+Temporal Point Processes (TPPs) provide a statistical framework for modeling sequences of events occurring in continuous time on the Web.
+Traditional TPP models have been proven effective in capturing temporal dynamics and event types across diverse Web applications, including social media information diffusion~\citep{farajtabar2015coevolve,Mishra2016FeaturePrediction}, online user behavior modeling~\citep{kong2023interval}, and e-commerce platforms~\citep{xue2023easytpp}.
+However, these models have primarily focused on temporal and categorical aspects while the rich multi-modal information inherent in real-world online events has been under-explored.

+Many Web events are accompanied by textual information that provides essential context beyond timestamps and event types.
+For example, product reviews on e-commerce platforms like Amazon~\citep{ni2019justifying} contain detailed user opinions, posts on social media platforms like Twitter include rich textual content~\citep{kong2020describing}, and questions on community Q\&A sites like Stack Overflow provide technical descriptions.
+The ability to model and, more importantly, generate such multi-modal event descriptions represents a significant opportunity for understanding Web user behavior and improving Web content generation—aspects that have been under-explored in previous TPP research.

-Meanwhile, Large Language Models (LLMs) have achieved remarkable success in understanding and generating textual modality across numerous domains~\citep{jin2023time,m2024augmenting,xin2024bioinformatics}.
+Meanwhile, Large Language Models (LLMs) have achieved success in understanding and generating textual modality across numerous domains~\citep{jin2023time,m2024augmenting,xin2024bioinformatics}.
 This advancement allows to develop a unified framework between TPPs and LLMs that jointly models both temporal dynamics and textual information in event sequences.
-In this paper, we aim to address the following two open questions.
+In this work, we aim to address the following two open questions.